PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/excelExporter/samples/renderTable/readMe.txt

-The generated StringTemplate V4 template group file is organized such that the framing text blocks and the template for the basic pattern for a single data item (i.e. Excel row) can be easily identified and customized to your particular needs.
+The generated StringTemplate V4 template group file is organized such that the framing text blocks and the template for the basic pattern for a single data item (i.e., Excel row) can be easily identified and customized to your particular needs.
 It contains TODO tags, how to elaborate if for your needs.

 Before you start your work, you should type: